rguske/openshift-agent-based-installer/README.md

 Run `openshift-install agent create image --dir conf/`

-Mount the `agent.x86_64.iso` on the machines (BM or VM).

-Boot the machines and wait until the installation is done.

 Validate the installer progress using `openshift-install wait-for install-complete --dir conf/`

+### Boot from Iso

+Mount the `agent.x86_64.iso` on the machines (BM or VM) and boot the machines and wait until the installation is done.

-## Run a `httpd` webserver on the bastion to share the iso
+## Run a `httpd` Webserver on the Bastion to share the Iso

 Depending on your environment, providing the created iso can be cumbersome.
 One quick and easy way could be by making it downloadable via a webserver.

 Install `httpd` on the bastion host.